-Millennials and Gen Zers have been studied and described by many research experts in a myriad of ways, and yet a clear roadmap for leveraging their market power seems to be lacking for traditional retailers.
+Millennials and Gen Z\’s have been studied and described by many research experts in a myriad of ways and yet a clear roadmap seems to have been lacking for traditional retailers.
 The risk of aggregating such an enormous sector of the population and assuming they are all the same is a quantitative mistake.
 Understanding groups through a psychographic lens reveals more meaningful understandings and insights of how their values, attitudes and lifestyles influence their choices as consumers.
 Overlaying the characteristics and preferences of the creative class on the millennials and Gen Z can provide a better roadmap to marketing and selling to them.

-In looking at the three T’s, I will extrapolate and use these characteristics to relate them to retailers and brands:
+In looking at the three T\’s, I will extrapolate and use these characteristics and relate them to retailers and brands:

-- Tolerance means that moral values and acceptance built into the brand DNA from its origin story — or adapted in such an authentic way that it is meaningful and not just a marketing scheme.
+- Tolerance means that moral values and acceptance is built into the brand DNA from the origin or adapted in such an authentic way that it is meaningful and not just a marketing scheme.

-Here’s how it works.
-The graph illustrates the intersection points of the three T’s and core values.
-Included are traditional retailers and new retailers valued at over $1B.
+Here\’s how it works.
+The graph below illustrates the intersection points of the three T\’s and core values.
+Included are traditional retailers and new retailers valued at over a 1.0B.

 - Talent + Tech = Companies that deliver operational excellence, frictionless interface.

-Retail today encompasses two spectrums: those who sell everything to everyone and are the best at that, and those who sell few things and excel at those few things.
-This graph exemplifies that retailers at both ends of the retailing spectrum from the everythings (like Amazon and Walmart) to the few things (like Apple) are impacted by the three T’s.
+Retail today encompasses two spectrums: those who sell everything to everyone and are the best at that and those who sell few things and excel at those few things.
+This graph exemplifies that retailers at both ends of the retailing spectrum from the everythings (like Amazon and Walmart) to the few things (like Apple) are impacted by the creative class.

 Urbanization and New Attitudes